mmistakes/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 ## Installing the Theme

 If you're running Jekyll v3.5+ and self-hosting you can quickly install the theme as a Ruby gem.
-If you're hosting with GitHub Pages you'll have to use the old "repo fork" method or directly copy all of the theme files[^structure] into your site.

 [^structure]: See [**Structure** page]({{ "/docs/structure/" | absolute_url }}) for a list of theme files and what they do.